LandRegistry/common-dev-env/README.md

 This file lives in the root of the application and specifies which commodities the dev-env should create and launch for the application to use.

-The list of allowable values is:
+The list of allowable commodity values is:

 * postgres
 * db2